-- -Describe the prevailing social inequities, diversities and marginalization inIndia and their implication for education. - State the relevant Constitutional provisions, policy recommendations and the provisions in different acts relating to education specifically to school education. - Explain the various concerns and issues of school education - -State the roles of teachers in addressing the concerns and issues - -Develop a set of professional values required to address the issues and concernsthrough curricular, and co-curricular practices
+- Describe the prevailing social inequities, diversities and marginalization inIndia and their implication for education. - State the relevant Constitutional provisions, policy recommendations and the provisions in different acts relating to education specifically to school education. - Explain the various concerns and issues of school education - State the roles of teachers in addressing the concerns and issues - Develop a set of professional values required to address the issues and concernsthrough curricular, and co-curricular practices

-1. Diversity, Inequality and Marginalization in Society

-- Understanding Indian Society with reference to diversities inLanguage, Culture, Religion, Socio-economic class, Ethnic group - Issues of Inequality in Society and their Sociocultural and Educational Implications - Discrimination and marginalization as barriers for Universalization ofEducation - Role of Education, School and Teacher in addressing issues related toDiversity, Inequality and Marginalization
+Diversity, Inequality and Marginalization in Society Understanding Indian Society with reference to diversities inLanguage, Culture, Religion, Socio-economic class, Ethnic group Issues of Inequality in Society and their Socio-cultural andEducational Implications Discrimination and marginalization as barriers for Universalization ofEducation Role of Education, School and Teacher in addressing issues related toDiversity, Inequality and Marginalization access, enrollment, retention and quality in education

-2. Constitutional provisions, Policies and Acts in Education

-- Constitutional provisions and values for resolving the issues of Diversity, Inequality and Marginalization in education - Policies and programmes for addressing these issues NPE
+Constitutional provisions, Policies and Acts in Education Constitutional provisions and values for resolving the issues of Diversity, Inequality and Marginalization in education Policies and programmes for addressing these issues - NPE (1968, 1986)POA (1992): SSA and RMSA